 The place of arbitration – or legal situs – can be of critical importance.
-The place of arbitration usually determines the applicable procedural arbitration law – which governs the enforceability of the arbitration agreement and the arbitrability of claims – as well as the national courts that will be available to support (or, in less fortunate circumstances, frustrate) the arbitration and serve as primary jurisdiction for enforcement under the New York Convention.
+The location usually determines the applicable procedural arbitration law – which governs the enforceability of the arbitration agreement and the arbitrability of claims – as well as the national courts that will be available to support (or, in less fortunate circumstances, frustrate) the arbitration and serve as primary jurisdiction for enforcement under the New York Convention.

-Typically, the place of arbitration will be resolved prior to the initial hearings either in the arbitration agreement or, in some cases, by the arbitral institution.In the event the place of arbitration has not been determined, this issue should be addressed at the initial hearing and a procedure established for promptly resolving the issue.
+Typically, the place of arbitration will be resolved prior to the initial hearing either in the arbitration agreement or, in some cases, by the arbitral institution.In the event the place of arbitration has not been determined, this issue should be addressed at the initial hearing and a procedure established for promptly resolving the issue.

 Arbitration rules, procedural and substantive law

 Usually, the parties will have agreed on particular arbitration rules in their arbitration agreement or by subsequent agreement prior to the initial hearing.
 However, in the rare case in which the parties have not agreed on rules, the subject must be addressed at the initial hearing.
 Since the tribunal is already in place, the parties typically will not be in a position to use institutionally administered rules and must choose between existing ad hoc rules (e.g., the UNCITRAL Rules) or tailoring a set of procedures to the particular case.
 Obviously, reaching agreement at the outset of a dispute regarding bespoke rules requires considerable cooperation between the parties, which may be difficult to achieve in a contentious dispute.
-Crafting bespoke rules is not for inexperienced arbitration counsel or the faint of heart: ‘pathologies’ often lurk in such efforts that result in delays, additional costs and, in the worst cases, endanger enforcement of the award.
+Crafting bespoke rules is not for inexperienced arbitration counsel or the faint of heart: ‘pathologies’ often lurk in such efforts, and result in delays, additional costs and, in the worst cases, endanger enforcement of the award.
 Counsel and tribunal drafting their own rules must be, or become, familiar with any mandatory procedural rules under the national law of the place of arbitration.

 Disputes regarding applicable procedural and substantive law should be identified at the initial hearing and a process determined to decide these matters.
-Depending on the importance and complexity of the issues – which can be quite complex indeed– it may be appropriate for the tribunal to resolve the governing law as a threshold issue.
+Depending on the importance and complexity of the issues – which can be quite complex– it may be appropriate for the tribunal to resolve the governing law as a threshold issue.

 Language of proceedings

 In the event, as would be hoped, that the parties have agreed (in their arbitration agreement or subsequently) on the language of the arbitration, a number of questions still arise that should be considered at the initial hearing.
-Generally, translation of documents originally in languages other than the language of the arbitration is not required at the time of the initial exchange between the parties but only if and when a document is submitted as evidence – and then only in relevant part.
-Consideration should be given as to whether there will be oral presentations or testimony in a language other than the language of arbitration.
+Generally, translation of documents originally in languages other than that of the arbitration is not required at the time of the initial exchange between the parties but only if and when a document is submitted as evidence – and then only in relevant part.
+Consideration should be given as to whether there will be oral presentations or testimony in a language other than that of arbitration.
 If the arbitrators and counsel are unable to work in the other language, and interpretation is required, it must be decided whether there will be simultaneous or consecutive interpretation.
 Simultaneous interpretation is much preferred but more expensive.
-If presentations or testimony are permitted in a language other than the language of the arbitration without interpretation, and there is to be transcription of proceedings, it must be decided how the transcript will reflect statements made in languages other than the language of the arbitration.
+If presentations or testimony are permitted in a language other than that of the arbitration without interpretation, and there is to be transcription of proceedings, it must be decided how the transcript will reflect statements made in languages other than that of the arbitration.
 The preliminary order may also reflect how corrections in the transcripts are to be made and translators and interpreters are to be retained and paid.

 Always be advocating

 The effective advocate should think of every contact with the tribunal and opposing counsel as a moment of advocacy.
 That does not mean that the advocate is argumentative, or seeks to argue points not called for at the time.
 It does mean that from the very beginning of the case, the advocate should be looking to demonstrate an intention to cooperate and engage.
-For an advocate, credibility is all, and that credibility should extend to earning the tribunal’s confidence that the advocate is looking to be constructive in organising the case and prepared to be reasonable in working out disputes.
-The credibility earned by effective advocacy on the procedural aspects of the case will pay dividends on the merits.– Donald Francis Donovan, Debevoise & Plimpton
+For an advocate, credibility is all, and that credibility should extend to earning the tribunal’s confidence that the advocate intends to be constructive in organising the case and prepared to be reasonable in working out disputes.
+The credibility earned by effective advocacy on the procedural aspects of the case will pay dividends on the merits.– Donald Francis Donovan, Debevoise & Plimpton LLP

 Determining points at issue

 Many tribunals begin the initial hearing by giving counsel an opportunity to summarise the respective claims and arguments of the parties, to inform the arbitrators of the factual context of the matter and highlight the main issues in dispute.
 Although these presentations are often relatively short and informal, they are often the first opportunity for counsel to orally address the tribunal.
-Counsel should prepare this presentation with some care as it is always important to have a consistent narrative throughout the proceedings.
+Counsel should prepare this presentation with some care as it is important to have a consistent narrative throughout the proceedings.
 Particularly in a smaller case, counsel may not have another opportunity to speak to the tribunal regarding the merits of the dispute until the evidentiary hearings.

 Some tribunals will wish to have more detailed information about the claims at the initial hearing and, in some cases, additional information may be required under applicable rules.
 For example, the ICC Rules require that counsel provide the tribunal with information for the terms of reference at, or soon after, the initial conference, including ‘a summary of the parties’ respective claims and of the relief sought by each party, together with the amounts of any quantified claims and, to the extent possible, an estimate of the monetary value of any other claims [and] unless the arbitral tribunal considers it inappropriate, a list of issues to be determined’.